FauxFaux/truecrypt/Readme.txt

 certification authority certificates, CA-MS cross-certificate, and the TrueCrypt Foundation certificate).
 Keep this in mind if you compile TrueCrypt and compare your binaries with the official binaries.
-If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (if you use a different version of compiler or if you install a different or no service pack for Visual Studio, there may be further differences).
+If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (there may be further differences if you use a different version of the compiler, or if you install a different or no service pack for Visual Studio, or different hotfixes for it, or if you use different versions of the required SDKs).

 Instructions for Building TrueCrypt for Windows: